-Every weekday, I write a post at Open Culture, usually to do with literature, film, music, art, television, radio, or language.
-I’ve done about 800 so far, but on this list (which I’ll revise every so often) you’ll a few of my favorites: Close Personal Friend: Watch a 1996 Portrait of Gen-X Definer Douglas Coupland David Byrne: From […]
+Every weekday I write a post at Open Culture, usually to do with literature, film, music, art, television, radio, or language.
+I’ve done over 1000 so far, but on this list (which I revise every so often) you’ll find a few of my favorites: Close Personal Friend: Watch a 1996 Portrait of Gen-X Definer Douglas Coupland David […]

 Category Archives: Uncategorized

 Twenty favorite Open Culture posts, featuring Haruki Murakami, Bill Murray, Douglas Coupland, Chris Marker, Steely Dan, Nam June Paik, Los Angeles…

 Colin Marshall sits down in Knightsbridge, London with Jacques Testard, founding editor of the quarterly arts journal The White Review.
 They discuss the re-issue of Nairn’s Towns featuring past guest Owen Hatherley; London’s surprisingly small literary culture and what, before founding The White Review, he didn’t see getting published; the “deeply stereotypical Williamsburg existence” he once lived in […]

 From Donald Richie’s Japan Journals: Called a flâneur in print.
 Looked it up.
 “Witty, insouciant, man of the world.”
 Like that very much.
 Also, “not serious.”
 Like that even better.
 It is like being a dandy without having to pay tailoring bills.
 An element of pose and nothing, such as earnestness, to mar the effect.
 Also, […]